twingly/twingly-search-api-ruby/README.md

 * API key, contact sales@twingly.com to get one
 * Ruby 1.9, 2.0, 2.1, 2.2

+## Development and release

+* Bump version in `lib/twingly-analytics/version.rb`, follow [Semantic Versioning 2.0.0](http://semver.org/)
+* Create a git tag and push to GitHub
+* Build and release gem to https://rubygems.org/
+* Make sure the master branch has an up-to-date changelog.
+Generate with `rake changelog`.
+Set `CHANGELOG_GITHUB_TOKEN` to a personal access token to increase the API rate limit.
+(The changelog uses [GitHub Changelog Generator](https://github.com/skywinder/github-changelog-generator/))

 ## License

 The MIT License (MIT)